HyperspaceApp/Hyperspace/CONTRIBUTING.md

 # Commit your changes.
 If you just run `commit`,  a text editor will pop up for
 # you to enter a description of your changes.
 $ git commit -m "Add new tests for CommitSync method"
-# Push the changes to your fork on GitLab, which you should have set up as a
+# Push the changes to your fork on GitHub, which you should have set up as a
 # remote already.
 $ git push <fork remote> <branch>
 ```